lvandam/pairhmm_posit_hdl_arrow/README.md

 # Pair-HMM accelerator using CAPI SNAP & Apache Arrow

-## Configuration
-### Submodules
-`git submodule update --init`

-# Posit Arithmetic Accelerator on FPGA (Apache Arrow, CAPI SNAP)
-This repository consists of a hardware design for accelerating vector arithmetic operations for the posit number format.
+This repository consists of a hardware design for accelerating the pair-HMM forward algorithm using the posit number format.

-Both the hardware description of the accelerator as well as a C++ software library is provided.
-The library can be used in order to easily pass vectors to the FPGA and perform the selected operation on it.
+Both the hardware description of the accelerator as well as a C++ software test case is provided.

-Currently, the following vector operations are supported:
-* Vector aggregation (vector dot product, vector sum)
-* Vector (scalar) addition
-* Vector (scalar) subtraction
-* Vector (scalar) multiplication

 ## Requirements
 ### Clone the repository & Initialize submodules